Royal Prince Alfred Hospital: Research

 The hospital also sponsors a number of institutes at the University of Sydney, including the Charles Perkins Centre, Heart Research Institute; Centenary Institute for Cancer Medicine and Cell Biology; Kanematsu Memorial Institute of Pathology; and General Endocrinology Group.

 Royal Prince Alfred Hospital School

 The Department of Education operates a school within the hospital, known as Royal Prince Alfred Hospital School.
 Executive, teaching and administrative staffing and funding is provided by the DET in liaison with the hospital's paediatric and nursing units, and may vary according to the changing needs of the school.
 The school is operated as part of the Botany Bay Network of schools within the Sydney Region.

-RPA Hospital School provides for the educational needs of school-age children and teenagers while they are short term or long term patients at the hospital.
-Students undertake exams, just as they would at their home schools, including the NAPLAN, and the Higher School Certificate.
-Where necessary, the Home-School Liaison Officer continues to work with students on return to their home schools to ensure a smooth transition, and, where necessary, the programming of individualised learning tasks to ease students back into school.